Farai Simoyi: Television

 In 2007, Simoyi had her television debut on TLC’s design competition series I’ve got nothing to wear.
 In the series, design contestants were paired up with a client that had an entire closet of clothes yet still complained, “I’ve got nothing to wear”.
 The designers would invade the closets of their clients and pull garments with plans to upcycle them into new, revived garments.

 Simoyi's second television appearance was in 2020 when she appeared on the first season of the Netflix fashion design competition series Next in Fashion in 2020.
 She was the only African on the show which featured eighteen international designers.
 On the show, Simoyi was partnered with an American fashion designer, Kianga "Kiki" Milele.
 The two designers worked with each other at The Nicki Minaj Collection.
 The designers appeared in 5 episodes and exited after the 5th episode.

 Academia

 In 2020, Simoyi became the Program Director & Professor of B.S.
 Fashion Design and M.S.
 International Fashion Design Management for the Kanbar School of Engineering & Design at Thomas Jefferson University.
 Simoyi launched one of the first undergraduate 3D Virtual Fashion Design curriculums in Philadelphia, utilizing software such as CLO3D.

 Volunteering

 In 2022 Simoyi became a Fashion Scholarship Fund Equity Committee member in partnership with the Virgil Abloh "Post-Modern" Scholarship Fund.
 The Fashion Scholarship Fund Equity Committee works directly with the country's most talented young students from diverse backgrounds and awards over $1 million each year in scholarships to help students succeed in all industry sectors, including design, merchandising, marketing analytics, and business strategy.
 Simoyi is also an advisory board member for the Council for International African Fashion Education (CIAFE) representing North America and board member for the Philadelphia Fashion & Garment Industry Task Force (PFGITF).

+Author

+In 2024 Farai Simoyi co-authored Dazzling Zelda, a children's nonfiction picture book biography published by Simon & Schuster on August 13, 2024.
+The book introduces young readers to Black fashion icon and design pioneer Zelda Wynn Valdes, whose elegant dresses, gowns, and costumes illuminated the stage and red carpet, shaping fashion history.